 To be clear with our child we need to be clear with ourselves.
 It’s easier to be clear with our child when we’re clear with ourselves on how much screen time, if any, we feel comfortable to allow when we’ve gained the clarity and conviction that’s aligned with our values.
 It helps to feel confident we’ve taken the time to learn more about the impacts.
 An important part of the process of learning more about the impacts of screens on your individual child is to notice any patterns in your child’s behavour relating to screen use.
 To this day I have a clear memory of how out of balance and chaotic my then 5 year old son was after watching Star Wars at a friend’s house.

 Meeting children’s needs in healthy ways is key to giving them the resiliency foundation that makes them dramatically less vulnerable to developing unhealthy habits, like excessive screen usage or addiction to video games.
 The more parents can satisfy their children’s needs for warm and enjoyable connections with family members, this is ultimately what keeps kids more engaged in the “real world” than the digital world.

 Loving limits.
 Each parent needs to decide which age they will allow their children to use screens and generally how much time they will be allowed.
-If your child is at the age and stage where you do not want them using screens at all, or only on certain days or at certain times, you'll likely have a lot less conflicts if you adopt the principles of loving limits here.
+If your child is at the age and stage where you do not want them using screens at all, or only on certain days or at certain times, you’ll likely have a lot less conflict if you adopt the principles of loving limits here.
 And this article setting limits can bring healing tears gives you guidelines on helping your child through the tough feelings that limits bring up for them.